-There is a great need for people who can make wise decisions about the moral and ethical issues facing the workplace, the community, and the larger world.
+There is a significant need for people who can make sound decisions about the moral and ethical issues facing the workplace, the community, and the larger world.
 YOU can be one of those people.

-OSU’s Masters in Applied Ethics program is designed to develop your moral reasoning and critical thinking skills in the service of an engaged life.
-Through coursework, a real-world practicum, and a thesis, you’ll learn how to identify, analyze, and resolve ethical issues, mentored by faculty who are actively involved in ethics research across a wide array of disciplines.
+OSU’s Masters in Applied Ethics program is designed to develop your moral reasoning and critical thinking skills in service of an engaged life.
+Through coursework, a real-world practicum, and a culminating research project (thesis or non-thesis), you’ll learn how to identify, analyze, and resolve ethical issues, mentored by faculty who are actively involved in ethics research across a wide array of disciplines.

 Engaged ethics at OSU begins with transforming our discipline.
 We take seriously our responsibilities to create a diverse and welcoming philosophical community, dedicated to social justice.
 Members of historically under-represented groups are strongly encouraged to apply.

 Our faculty have research strength in Social and Political Philosophy, Power, Environmental Philosophy and Environmental Justice, Biomedical Ethics and Biomedicine, Religion, and Philosophies of Art.